esprit1711/Switch-Ornament/README.md

 After a successful upload, disconnect the USB cable and remove the "BOOT" solder bridge.
 Now, you dont need to solder the Bridge anymore to upload a Code via USB.
 You can also disconnect the USB Cable (or leave it, if you want to use it as the power source) and power the device via the +5V and GND Pads.
 The Software is prepared to update the firmware, if a "SO_update.bin" was found on the SD-Card, so in case of an Update, you dont need the USB connection anymore.

 The Case for the powerbank is printed with an FDM 3D Printer.
 You need 3x M2 Threaded inserts and M2x6mm screws to assemble everything.
 As a battery, i use 402535 320mAh LiPo.
-A piece of double sieded tape between the battery and board will is recommended.
+A piece of double sieded tape between the battery and board is recommended.

-The magnets i use was 2mm x 1mm.
+The magnets i use are 2mm x 1mm (diameter x thickness).
 Use a pen to mark the polarity, so you know everytime the orientation.

 The Case for the Nintendo Switch is printed with an Resin Printer.
 I had to do some tests to find the perfect dimensions, but now everything should fit very well.
 Paint can bring some thickness, so be carefull with to mouch Paint.